nixworks/public/news/2011/10/21/index.md

 ##### NATO
 ### [NATO commander James G. Stavridis announces that NATO plans to conclude its Libyan military intervention, Operation Unified Protector, on October 31. ](/news/2011/10/21/nato-commander-james-g-stavridis-announces-that-nato-plans-to-conclude-its-libyan-military-intervention-operation-unified-protector-on-oc.md)
-_Context: NATO, James G. Stavridis, Libya, Operation Unified Protector_
+_Context: Operation Unified Protector, NATO, Libya, James G. Stavridis_

 ##### U.S. President
 ### [The President of the United States, Barack Obama, announces a plan to withdraw all of the remaining American military forces from Iraq by the end of 2011. ](/news/2011/10/21/the-president-of-the-united-states-barack-obama-announces-a-plan-to-withdraw-all-of-the-remaining-american-military-forces-from-iraq-by-th.md)